Classification of simple Lie superalgebras in characteristic $2$

-\begin{proof} Assume that $I = I_\ev\oplus \Pi(I_\od)$, where $I_\ev\subset \fg^{<1>}$ and $I_\od\subset \fg$, is an ideal of $\tilde{q}(\fg)$.
-Then $I_\od$ is an ideal in $\fg$ since $[\fg, \Pi(I_\od)]\subset \Pi(I_\od)$, so either $I_\od=0$, or $I_\od=\fg$.
-If $I_\od=\fg$, then, by construction, $\Pi(I_\od)$ generates the whole $\fg^{<1>}$, and $I=\tilde{q}(\fg)$, so in what follows we assume that $I_\od=0$.
+\begin{proof} Assume that $\fii = \fii_\ev\oplus \Pi(\fii_\od)$, where $\fii_\ev\subset \fg^{<1>}$ and $\fii_\od\subset \fg$, is an ideal of $\tilde \fq(\fg)$.
+Then $\fii_\od$ is an ideal in $\fg$ since $[\fg, \Pi(\fii_\od)]\subset \Pi(\fii_\od)$, so either $\fii_\od=0$, or $\fii_\od=\fg$.
+If $\fii_\od=\fg$, then, by construction, $\Pi(\fii_\od)$ generates the whole $\fg^{<1>}$, and $\fii=\tilde \fq(\fg)$, so in what follows we assume that $\fii_\od=0$.

-Similarly, $I_\ev$ is an ideal of $\fg^{<1>}$.
-Since $\fg$ is an ideal in $\overline{\fg}$, it follows that $I_\ev\cap\fg$ is an ideal of $\fg$, so either $I_\ev\cap\fg=0$, or $\fg\subset I_\ev$.
-If $\fg\subset I_\ev$, then $I_\od\ne 0$ and this is a contradiction with our assumption.
+Similarly, $\fii_\ev$ is an ideal of $\fg^{<1>}$.
+Since $\fg$ is an ideal in $\overline{\fg}$, it follows that $\fii_\ev\cap\fg$ is an ideal of $\fg$, so either $\fii_\ev\cap\fg=0$, or $\fg\subset \fii_\ev$.
+If $\fg\subset \fii_\ev$, then $\fii_\od\ne 0$ and this is a contradiction with our assumption.

-If $I_\ev\cap\fg=0$, then $I_\ev$ commutes with $\fg$.
-It follows from the minimality of the restricted closure that the centralizer of $\fg$ in $\overline{\fg}$ is the center of $\fg$, so in this case $I_\ev=0$, and $I=0$. \end{proof}
+If $\fii_\ev\cap\fg=0$, then $\fii_\ev$ commutes with $\fg$.
+It follows from the minimality of the restricted closure that the centralizer of $\fg$ in $\overline{\fg}$ is the center of $\fg$, so in this case $\fii_\ev=0$, and $\fii=0$. \end{proof}